smurfix/DaBroker/README.rst

 Server
 ------

-The DaBroker server listens to a RPC-style queue.
+The DaBroker server listens to a RPC message queue.
 It exposes methods to

   * retrieve "root" objects